Gulf Coast Humidity: Why Your Katy Home Needs Twice-a-Year Washing

 On painted wood, mildew directly feeds on the oils in the paint binder.
 The paint dulls, chalks, and eventually blisters.
 A house that should have gone eight or ten years between paint jobs can end up needing a repaint at five if the mildew is not removed twice a year.

 On roofs, it is even more dramatic.
 The black streaks on Katy roofs are Gloeocapsa magma, a cyanobacteria that eats the limestone filler in asphalt shingles.
 Every year it is on there, the shingles get a little thinner.
-We write about this separately in our Katy roof soft wash guide, but the short version is that waiting another year is not free.
+The Katy roof soft wash guide covers this separately, but the short version is that waiting another year is not free.
 It is just a slow, invisible cost.

 Why Soft Washing, Not Pressure, for Your Siding

-One thing we want to be clear about: when we say "twice a year house wash," we do not mean a pressure washer on your siding.
-For vinyl, stucco, painted wood, Hardie board, and everything other than concrete and brick, the right approach is soft washing, which uses low pressure and a biodegradable cleaning solution to kill the organic growth at the root.
+One important distinction: "twice a year house wash" does not mean a pressure washer on your siding.
+For vinyl, stucco, painted wood, Hardie board, and everything other than concrete and brick, the safer starting point is soft washing, which uses low pressure and a cleaning solution to target organic growth.

 High pressure on vinyl siding can actually drive water behind the panels into the wall cavity, which is the opposite of what you want in a humid climate.
 High pressure on stucco can strip the topcoat.
 High pressure on wood raises the grain and damages the paint.
 The soft wash method kills algae, mildew, and mold chemically, then rinses them away without ever touching the surface hard enough to damage it.